2023 Best Criminal Justice & Corrections Bachelor's Degree Schools in District of Columbia

 After completing their Bachelor's Degree, criminal justice graduates from Trinity College carry an average student debtload of $34,716.

-Out of the 6 schools in District of Columbia that were part of this year’s ranking, Strayer University - District of Columbia landed the # 4 spot on the list.
-Located in the large city of Washington, Strayer University - District of Columbia is a private for-profit college with a fairly small student population.
+You’ll be in good company if you decide to attend Strayer University - District of Columbia.
+It ranked #4 on our 2023 Best Criminal Justice & Corrections Bachelor’s Degree Schools in District of Columbia list.
+Located in the city of Washington, Strayer University - District of Columbia is a private for-profit college with a fairly small student population.

 Criminal Justice majors at Strayer University - District of Columbia take out an average of $47,839 in student loans while working on their Bachelor's Degree.

-Out of the 6 schools in District of Columbia that were part of this year’s ranking, Strayer University - Global Region landed the # 5 spot on the list.
-Located in the large city of Washington, Strayer University - Global Region is a private for-profit college with a fairly large student population.
+The excellent bachelor’s degree programs at Strayer University - Global Region helped the school earn the #5 place on this year’s ranking of the best criminal justice and corrections schools in District of Columbia.
+Located in the city of Washington, Strayer University - Global Region is a private for-profit college with a large student population.

 After completing their Bachelor's Degree, criminal justice graduates from Strayer University - Global Region carry an average student debtload of $47,839.

-Howard University came in at #6 in this year’s edition of the Best Criminal Justice & Corrections Bachelor’s Degree Schools in District of Columbia ranking.
-Howard is a fairly large private not-for-profit school located in the large city of Washington.
+Howard University ranked #6 on this year’s Best Criminal Justice & Corrections Bachelor’s Degree Schools in District of Columbia list.
+Howard is a large private not-for-profit school located in the large city of Washington.

 While working on their Bachelor's Degree, criminal justice majors at Howard accumulate an average of around $24,585 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $762.

-Full Criminal Justice & Corrections at Howard University Report
+Read full report on Criminal Justice & Corrections at Howard University

-Explore all the Best Criminal Justice & Corrections Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Criminal Justice & Corrections Schools in the Middle Atlantic Area or other specific states within that region.

 State | Degrees Awarded |